UR295/-Model-using-Federated-Learning-/README.md

 Federated Learning (FL) is a **distributed machine learning (ML)** technique that enables training across multiple devices or servers without exchanging raw data.
 Instead, it shares only model updates, thus preserving **data privacy** and **security** — a crucial factor in modern AI applications.

+### Do You Find It Difficult To Understand ?

+Lets explain in a simple terms ,
+Federated Learning simply reverses this approach.
+It enables machine learning on distributed data by moving the training to the data, instead of moving the data to the training.
+Here’s a one-liner explanation:
+* Centralized machine learning: move the data to the computation
+* Federated (machine) Learning: move the computation to the data

 > ✨ _Want to know where Federated Learning fits into AI?_
 > It lies at the intersection of **AI**, **privacy**, and **edge computing**, revolutionizing how models are trained without centralized data collection.